Please note: The audio information from the video is included in the text below.

 Where did Einstein grow up?

 Albert Einstein was born in Ulm, Germany on March 14, 1879.
 He spent most of his childhood in Munich, Germany.
 His father had an electronics company and Albert learned a lot about science and electronics from his dad.
 He really liked math and wanted to pursue math and science in school.
 He didn't finish school in Germany, but ended up his schooling in Switzerland.
-Einstein would later move back to Bern, Germany and work in the patent office.
+After school, Einstein searched for a job as a professor, but ended up working in a patent office in Bern, Switzerland.

 Was Albert Einstein a US citizen?